 Radiation can be an important part of treatment for pancreatic cancer.
 Specifically, when patients have disease that is locally advanced or unresectable, radiation may be used to treat the tumor, especially if it is causing pain or other symptoms.

-At Orlando Health UF Health Cancer Center, we also use radiation after surgery to provide additional treatment of the area around the tumor.
+At Orlando Health Cancer Institute, we also use radiation after surgery to provide additional treatment of the area around the tumor.
 Lymph nodes in the area may also be treated in case cancer cells are present in them.

 For patients with Borderline Resectable disease, we use radiation to treat the tumor prior to surgery.
 In some patients, this helps us get them to surgery and clear the disease.
 Several trials are also available examining the use of proton therapy for pancreatic cancer.